iAmMrinal0/prestoToDoBook/presto-components/api.md

   }
 ```

-Here, our request type is just a constructor called `TimeReq` whereas our response type is `TimeResp` which is an object and the fields:
+Here, our request type is just a constructor called `TimeReq` whereas our response type is `TimeResp` which is an object and the fields are:

 * code - HTTP Status code
 * status - Success or Failure